YUNEEC/Yuneec-SDK/README.md

 # Yuneec SDK

+**DEPRECATED**

-This repository contains the C++ header and library files for the Yuneec SDK.
+This repository used to contain the C++ header and library files for the Yuneec SDK.

-The Yuneec SDK uses libcurl.
-The static library files libcurl.a for the respective platforms and architectures are included in this repository.
-For the copyright and permission notice of CURL and libcurl, check the included file [CURL_COPYING](CURL_COPYING).
+The [iOS wrapper](https://github.com/YUNEEC/Yuneec-SDK-iOS) and [Android wrapper](https://github.com/YUNEEC/Yuneec-SDK-Android) now download the C++ header and library files zipped from s3.

+The changes happend in https://github.com/YUNEEC/Yuneec-SDK-iOS/pull/14 and https://github.com/YUNEEC/Yuneec-SDK-Android/pull/77.